Respiratory Therapist Salary USA 2026: Complete Guide

 2. Develop NICU or Pediatric Specialization

 Specializing in high-demand fields like neonatal or pediatric respiratory care increases compensation.
-Specialized respiratory therapists earn higher salaries than general practitioners.
-Advanced training and expertise lead to 20-30% salary increases over base compensation.
+Specialized respiratory therapists earn higher salaries than general professionals.
+Advanced training and expertise lead to 20-30% salary increases.

 3. Pursue Lead Therapist or Supervisor Positions

 Moving into lead therapist or respiratory supervisor roles increases earning potential significantly.
 Leadership positions in respiratory departments command premium compensation.
-Lead roles increase earnings by $15,000-$25,000+ above baseline respiratory therapist.
+Lead roles increase earnings by $15,000-$25,000+ above baseline.

 4. Build Critical Care/ICU Expertise